qandak/sumcalc/README.md

 * Minimalistic UI
 * Calculation History
-* Global Shortcut Key *(works only in Windows, for another OS try system-specific tools)*
+* Global Shortcut Key *(available in Windows only, for other OS's try system-specific keybindings)*
 * More than 120 functions
 * Function in-line Quickhelp
 * Function suggestion if mistyped